 You really just have to give this a try to see what all the fuss is about!
 It’s GOOD!

-The dressing is made of Miracle Whip, sugar, mustard, vinegar, salt, and celery seed.
+Dressing: The dressing is made of Miracle Whip, sugar, mustard, vinegar, salt, and celery seed.
+Add all of that to a bowl and whisk it together until well combined.

 You can also start with just 1-2 tablespoons of sugar and then taste and increase as needed, but please note that I’ve already reduced the sugar to less than what I normally see in Amish macaroni salad recipes.